mleonhard/tokimark/Readme.md

 `$timestamp` is the time when the hash was created.
 The server will return a block with a timestamp that is `$timestamp` or higher.

-This regular expression matches all valid Tokimark-Get-Containing-Block RPC requests:
+This regular expression matches all valid Get-Containing-Block RPC requests:
 `e0/tokimark-get-containing-block [0-9a-f]{128}[0-9a-f]{16}\n`.

 The server responds with one of: